dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 Instructions:
 1. Fill out the template <u>as applicable</u> below.
-2. Publish the proposal on [OceanDAO Discourse](https://port.oceanprotocol.com/c/oceandao/56) as a New Topic.
+2. Publish the proposal on [OceanDAO Discourse](https://port.oceanprotocol.com/c/oceandao/56) as a New Topic in the current round's Channel.

 For more information visit the [OceanDAO Wiki Homepage](https://github.com/oceanprotocol/oceandao/wiki).